scylladb/alternator-load-balancing/java/README.md

 https://aws.amazon.com/blogs/developer/aws-sdk-for-java-2-0-developer-preview/
-However, although Amazon recommend version 2 for new applications, both versions are still in popular use today, so the Alternator load balancing library described here supports both.
+However, although Amazon recommend version 2 for new applications, both versions are still in popular use today, so the Alternator load balancing library described here supports both (our version 2 support requires 2.20 or above).

 ## The LoadBalancing jar
 To build a jar of the Alternator client-side load balancer, use